coveo/source.coveo.com/_posts/2015-03-06-react-flux-and-coveo.md

 JavaScript is an evolving language and new JavaScript frameworks are born and die everyday (if you are a purist there is always [VanillaJS][vanillajs] available for you).

-As an experiment, I wanted to build an interface to Coveos search engine around [React][react] web application framework.
+As an experiment, I wanted to build an interface to Coveo's  search engine around [React][react] web application framework.
 While learning [React][react], I went all-in and used [Flux][flux], a simple web application architecture popularized at the same time as React, which is somewhat different from the traditionnal MVC pattern libraries like [Backbone / Marionette][marionette].

-As an experiment, I wanted to build an interface to Coveo's search engine around React web application framework.
-While learning the .
-I went all in and used  a simple web application architecture which was popularized at the same time as React which is somewhat different from the traditionnal MVC pattern libraries like

 This project also got me to experiment with other technologies like SVG icons, instead of plain or font icons, and also with the new FlexBox.
 I also leaned towards ECMAScript 6 for this project and the new features coming in are game-changing (template string, classes, const, arrow function).